ResistanceHub/game-of-html/README.md

 As you can see, the data is being returned serialixed as JSON.

-Let's examine the results in more detail.
+Let's view the results in detail.
 Click on /houses/378, this will return the data found at: https://anapioficeandfire.com/api/houses/378

-Take a moment to examine the data.
 We can see some of the structures described in the w3schools JSON tutorial mentioned above.
 We can see the key value pairs used in JSON.

 A string example
 ```json